ondy-dev/Planet-Aqua/README.md

 - The Ocean's Song changing to reflect environmental distress

 **Research-Based Lore Drops:**
-- **The Recycling Myth**: Ocean scholars discover that only 9% of plastic waste is actually recycled globally - much lower than the 20-30% that was previously believed
+- **The Recycling Myth**: Ocean scholars discover that only 9% of plastic waste is actually recycled globally
-- **The Eastern Production Boom**: Distant floating cities in the eastern waters have become the world's largest producers of synthetic materials, accounting for nearly a third of global production
+- **The Eastern Production Boom**: Distant floating cities in the eastern waters have become the world's largest producers of synthetic materials
-- **The Western Consumption Crisis**: Floating cities in the western waters consume 130kg of synthetic materials per person annually - 2-8 times more than other regions
+- **The Western Consumption Crisis**: Floating cities in the western waters consume 130kg of synthetic materials per person annually
 - **The Cleanup Revelation**: Ocean scholars have discovered that aggressive cleanup operations are actually less harmful to marine life than leaving pollution in place

 ### Generational Mechanics